jflex-de/jflex/docs/md/lex-specs.md

 - `empty-match`: warn for rules that can match the empty string
 - `cupsym-after-cup`: warn for re-declaring the `cup` symbol even though `%cup` is present
+- `unicode-too-long`: warn for unicode escape sequences that have too many digits
 - `all`: switch on/off all warnings